© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Military Canal, Heron House to Appledore Bridge is a scheduled monument protected by Historic England under reference 1005123.
 View the official record →

-Royal Military Canal, Heron House to Appledore Bridge is a defensive waterway constructed during the Napoleonic Wars in the early nineteenth century.
+Royal Military Canal, Heron House to Appledore Bridge is a defensive waterway constructed during the Napoleonic Wars, specifically built between 1804 and 1809 as part of coastal fortifications against threatened French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005123.

 Royal Military Canal, Heron House to Appledore Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005123.